amorjk1/Project-1/sprint2.md

 ## What do I need to do for the next sprint?

-Communicate with Renz and get the credentialz for the account that they used to publish the app so that we can access the database for this app.
+Communicate with Renz(previous developer) and get the credentials for the account that they used to publish the app so that we can access the database for this app.